The Adjustment Committee reviews adjustment requests to the development standards of Title 33 [Planning and Zoning Regulations].

 The Budget Advisory Committee evaluates the Bureau of Development Services' budget request using the City’s budget directions, the Bureau’s financial resources and customer needs.
 The committee then presents recommendations to the Director of the Bureau of Development Services.

-The Finance Committee has continued to meet each year to review and discuss financial projections and financial modeling methodology as part of the budget planning process.
+The Bureau of Development Services' Financial Advisory Committee has continued to meet each year to review and discuss financial projections and financial modeling methodology as part of the budget planning process.

-The Building Code Board of Appeals hears appeals of building code issues which are appealed beyond the Administrative Appeals Board.
+The Building Code Board of Appeal hears appeals of building code issues which are appealed beyond the Administrative Appeals Board.

 The DRAC Demolition Subcommittee and Task Force was formed to address issues regarding residential demolitions in the City.

-The Design Commission provides leadership and expertise on urban design and architecture and on maintaining and enhancing Portland's historical and architectural heritage.
+The Design Commission provides leadership and expertise on urban design and architecture and advances the purpose of the Design overlay zone.

 The Development Review Advisory Committee (DRAC) is a citizen advisory body, representing those with interests in the outcome of policies, budgets, regulations, and procedures that affect development review processes.

-The Electrical Code Board of Appeals hears appeals where an applicant is aggrieved by the findings of the Director.
+The Electrical Code Board of Appeal hears appeals where an applicant is aggrieved by the findings of the Director.

 The Historic Landmarks Commission provides leadership and expertise on maintaining and enhancing Portland's historic and architectural heritage.

-The Mechanical Board of Appeals determines the suitability of alternate materials and types of construction and provides for reasonable interpretations of the provisions of the Mechanical Code.
+The Mechanical Board of Appeal determines the suitability of alternate materials and types of construction and provides for reasonable interpretations of the provisions of the Mechanical Code.

-The Plumbing Code Board of Appeals hears appeals of plumbing code issues which are appealed beyond the Administrative Appeals Board.
+The Plumbing Code Board of Appeal hears appeals of plumbing code issues which are appealed beyond the Administrative Appeals Board.